Vanessa Lawrence: Biography

 In 2008 she joined the Council of the University of Cambridge for four and a half years having served on the Council of the University of Southampton from 2001 to 2008.

 In 2011 the United Nations elected Lawrence to serve as the inaugural co-chair of its Committee of Experts on Global Geospatial Information Management (UN-GGIM).
 She served in this role continuously for four years working with others to develop UN-GGIM to be the lead global authority for governments and the private sector in geographic Information.
 On leaving UN-GGIM after four years, she was awarded a Certificate of Appreciation by the Under-Secretary-General, Dr Wu Hongbo The text of the Certificate read as follows:

 "The deep appreciation, respect and gratitude of the United Nations Committee of Experts on Global Geospatial Information Management (UN-GGIM) is presented to Dr. Vanessa V. Lawrence CB.
 On behalf of all UN Member States, the Committee of Experts appreciates the considerable leadership and dedication of time and effort you have given to promote, shape and guide UN-GGIM since its establishment by the Economic and Social Council of the United Nations (ECOSOC) in 2011.
 As the inaugural Co-Chair of the Committee of Experts from 2011–2015, your global knowledge and expertise has ensured that significant progress has been made towards achieving the Committee's mandated objectives.
 Through your leadership the international community has made important progress towards recognising the essential role of geospatial information in global development.
 With grateful thanks."

-In 2015 Vanessa Lawrence was appointed a Non-Executive Director of the Satellite Applications Catapult Ltd, a global advisor for geospatial information to the World Bank Group, a Director of Location International, a Location Global Ltd Company and a Member of the Advisory Groups of the Urban Big Data Centre, Seraphim Space LLP, the Space Venture Capital Fund backed by the British Business Bank and Spatial Finance Initiative.